 A little touch of any color on a canvas of your favorite hue can make you look current, edgy, polished.
 Keep that in mind for yourself when you say you can’t wear a color.
 If yellow turns your complexion sallow, you can still wear dandelion hued bracelets with confidence!
-That’s how Greenery will make it into my wardrobe.
+That’s how Ultra Violet will make it into my wardrobe.
+(Think amethysts!)

 Why do manufacturers pay attention to Pantone?

 There are millions of colors available in dyes, paints, inks and pigments.
-Designers and manufacturers crave guidance on how to select their colorways, because no one wants to put all their efforts into avocado green when greenery is the popular favorite.
+Designers and manufacturers crave guidance on how to select their colorways, because no one wants to put all their efforts into red plum when violet is the popular favorite.
 Their product will end up on the sale table while others who guessed right made profit.

 And, fashion designers know everyone will be on the same page.
 Their products will coordinate with items made by accessory makers, scarf makers, button and zipper makers and makers of other integrated components.